8kto/generic-chrome-extension/README.md

+# Igel 🦔
-# Chrome extension for the Optimizely experiments management
+`Igel` is Chrome extension for the Optimizely experiments management.

 ## Install
 1. Checkout repo to the local machine.